-On our interactive tour, students will explore the church with the Education Officer finding out about its interesting history, fascinating features and the stories behind them.
+On this tour students will explore the church with the Education Officer finding out about its interesting history, fascinating features and the stories behind them.
 Find out why the church is the official centre of Cambridge and why the bells sound so familiar; discover why there are two organs and why the pulpit can move; examine the font and the lectern for clues to their purpose; hear about the strange stories of the church; stand in the same spot as Queen Elizabeth I and much more!
-The students will take the roles of key people from Great St Mary’s past and present to help bring the stories of the church alive.
-(Suitable for KS3)

 Find out about the fascinating history of the tower and its famous bells.
 Climb the 123 spiral steps to the top to experience a bird’s eye view of Cambridge from the air.

 We have a great range of activities to help students explore this Christian place of worship and to build their Christian Understanding.

 God’s House Tour: Explore the church with the Education Officer in this RE focused tour.
 Looking at the font, lectern, altar, pulpit, chapel, organ and pews as well as other features, we will discover how the space of the church is connected to Christian beliefs and what makes Great St Mary’s special.